mmcdonald3009/cinnamondesktop_cinnamenu_default/README.md

 ------------------------------------
 <br>

-1. A stable Cinnamon Desktop implementing Cinnamenu by default on a single moveable cinnamon panel.<br>
+1. Cinnamenu by default on a single moveable cinnamon desktop panel.<br>
 ( Some panel functions like Add Panel and Remove Panel must be deleted for stability - procedures are below.<br> Nothing is dangerous when everything is properly considered. ).<br>
 2. When a user toggles hidden files in Nemo, Nemo simply closes and restarts.<br>Not a perfect solution but should keep your office workers from accidentally deleting hidden files.<br>
 3. You can set a limit to the number of workspaces a user may create.<br>